thevarungrovers/Show-Hide-password/README.md

-On click of Ckeckbox, the password will get shown.
+On click of Checkbox, the password will get shown.